-My mom made the world’s best chewy sugar cookie, combining both brown and white sugars.
+Introducing my mother’s Best Chewy Sugar Cookies, combining both brown and granulated sugar.
 These are so full of flavor that you don’t really even need the icing!

 So if all six of us kids ate two sugar cookies, plus a few extra “sneaks”, plus a few for Dad and maybe one for Mom (because she never ate a lot of her own baking), that leaves 20 cookies out of the 40 remaining.
 Man, I’m good at math! 🙂 And guess what she did with the other 20?

 BINGO.
 She GAVE them to neighbors, as well as the priests and nuns that lived across the street.
 That was totally routine for Norma Jean, the queen of baking and the giver of all things sweet.
 Giving away her baked goods was her reward for her sweat in the kitchen.
 She loved to hear the “ooohhs and aaahhhs” from the recipients of her gifts.
 That was all she ever needed.
 She never expected anything in return, just a little love.

 Why This Recipe Works: